Exorust/LLM-Cookbook/README.md

 - How do I build an ocr pdf analyser?

 ## Dataset
-- Can I generate synthetic Data with GPT?
+- How do I generate synthetic Data with GPT?
     - How did Alpaca do it?

 ## Deployment